ilyesAj/the-magic-world-of-Kubernetes/README.md

 ![node archi](assets/README-d5a15.png)
 ![node archi2](assets/README-9dc7f.png)
 ### node component
-- Kubelet: :vertical_traffic_light: :blue_heart: the most important controller in k8s .it's the primary implementer of the pod and node APIs that drive the container execution layer .kubelet is required on every host in the k8s cluster (even in the master .)he's always whatching kube-apiserver for any change (ensures that the containers described in those PodSpecs are running and healthy) . in addition, we can communicate to kubelet via HTTP endpoint, HTTP server or file
+#### Kubelet: :vertical_traffic_light: :blue_heart:
+the most important controller in k8s .it's the primary implementer of the pod and node APIs that drive the container execution layer .kubelet is required on every host in the k8s cluster (even in the master .)he's always whatching kube-apiserver for any change (ensures that the containers described in those PodSpecs are running and healthy) . in addition, we can communicate to kubelet via HTTP endpoint, HTTP server or file.
+ :space_invader: to verify -> Kubelet monitor containers with hooks, pod's policy, podSpec ..

+#### Using Probes
+To enhance monitoring feature,The kubelet can optionally perform and react to three kinds of probes on running Containers.
+- Liveness probes : can be used to know when to restart a container , for example, Liveness probes could catch a deadlock : an application is running but unable to make progress . if the process in your container is **able to crash/become unhealthy on its own** whenever it encounters an issue , we don't need a liveness probe (pod's Restart policy can )
+- Readiness probes : can be used to know when a container is ready to **start accepting traffic** . this probe is usually used when the container needs to work on loading large data, configuration files or migrations during starup.
+- Startup probes : used for containers with a slow start (exceeds default starttime `initialDelaySeconds + failureThreshold × periodSeconds`).this will avoid kubelet kill those containers before they are up and running. kubelet three mechanisms for implementing those probes :

+1) running a command inside a container
+2) making an HTTP request against a container
+3) opening a TCP socket against a container.

+Probes are very powerfull tools to monitors containers but also very confusing if these probes are not carefully implemented . refer to : https://blog.colinbreck.com/kubernetes-liveness-and-readiness-probes-how-to-avoid-shooting-yourself-in-the-foot/
+#### Container runtime:
-- Container runtime: is typically docker , used to manage containers in the node
+is typically docker , used to manage containers in the node
+#### kube-Proxy :
-- Kube-Proxy :  the network "plumber " for kubernetes services (manages the network rules in each node). enables in-cluster load-balacing and service discovery . three modes are available (ipvs, iptables)
+the network "plumber " for kubernetes services (manages the network rules in each node). enables in-cluster load-balacing and service discovery . three modes are available (ipvs, iptables)

 ## Master